Cayenne vs Jalapeno: Dried Kick vs Fresh Bite

 Cayenne Pepper vs Jalapeño Heat Levels

 The heat gap between these two is significant.
-Jalapeños clock in at 2,500-8,000 SHU — firmly in the medium heat classification that most people can handle without much discomfort.
+Jalapeños clock in at 2,500-8,000 SHU - firmly in the medium pepper classification that most people can handle without much discomfort.
 Cayenne sits at 30,000-50,000 SHU, roughly 4 to 20 times hotter depending on where each pepper falls in its respective range.

 For a useful comparison point: a dried chipotle typically measures around 2,500-8,000 SHU (essentially a smoked jalapeño), meaning cayenne can be anywhere from 4 to 20 times hotter than chipotle.
 That spread matters in cooking - a pinch of cayenne carries real firepower.